 This may be a no-brainer to some, but, yes, you should have a website!
 A cleanly designed, responsive website that highlights your work will tell hiring managers volumes about your skills, expertise and professional polish.
-Stay away from Behance, Wix and/or PDFs.
+Stay away from PDFs if possible.
 Make the investment in a reliable content management system that's current and intuitive.
-Keep the design of your website simple.
+Keep the design of your portfolio website simple.
 White space is your friend.
 Busy patterns and backgrounds are distractions you don't need – and so is any extraneous element that takes attention away from your case studies and the final product.
 These are the stars of your story.
 Let them shine.

 Yes!
 Add a personal touch.
 Creating a bio page on your portfolio website can help you differentiate yourself from the crowd.
 Listing hobbies or creative interests adds a personal flare and can help establish common interests between you and the hiring manager.